 Spring is election time for our Chamber, and last month we opened up three new director positions to nominations.
-We had a flood of new applicants, and after completing interviews, we were able to narrow it down to not burn any trash, lumber or household waste.
+We had a flood of new applicants, and after completing interviews, we were able to narrow it down to

 Above - Left to right, new Colfax Area Chamber of Commerce Directors Lauriana Cecchi, Lauren Lange and Tracy Brown.
 Photo courtesy of the Colfax Area Chamber of Commerce.